howerj/libforth/libforth.md

         for systems that lack a more formal operating system) and the ability to compile sequences of commands for later execution."

-Given the nature of the [FORTH][] language it does not make for a terribly good embeddable scripting, but it is simple to implement and can be quite fun to use.
-This interpreter is based off a previous [IOCCC][] in a file called [buzzard.2.c][], it is a descendant of that file.
+Given the nature of the [Forth][] language it does not make for a terribly good embeddable scripting language, but it is simple to implement and can be fun to use.
+This interpreter is based off a previous [IOCCC][] in a file called [buzzard.2.c][], it is a descendant of that file and the original is stored as a compressed [shell archive][] in the project.

-Before using and understanding this library/interpreter it is useful to checkout more literature on [FORTH][] such as [Thinking Forth][] by Leo Brodie for a philosophy of the language, [Starting Forth][] (same Author), [Jonesforth][] which is a specific implementation of the language in x86 assembly and [Gforth][], a more modern and portable implementation of the language.
+Before using and understanding this library/interpreter it is useful to checkout more literature on [Forth][] such as [Thinking Forth][] by Leo Brodie for a philosophy of the language, [Starting Forth][] (same Author), [Jonesforth][] which is a specific implementation of the language in x86 assembly and [Gforth][], a more modern and portable implementation of the language.

-It is important to realize that [FORTH][] is really more a philosophy and collection of ideas than a specific reference implementation or standard.
+It is important to realize that [Forth][] is really more a philosophy and collection of ideas than a specific reference implementation or standard.
-It has been said that an intermediate [FORTH][] user is one who has implemented a [FORTH][] interpreter, something which cannot be said about other languages nor is possible given their complexity.
+It has been said that an intermediate [Forth][] user is one who has implemented a [Forth][] interpreter, something which cannot be said about other languages nor is possible given their complexity.

-The saying "if you have seen one FORTH implementation, you have seen one FORTH implementation" applies, nearly every single [FORTH][] implementation has its own idea of how to go about things despite standardization efforts - in keeping with this library has its own idiosyncrasies (many in fact!).
+The saying "if you have seen one Forth implementation, you have seen one Forth implementation" applies, nearly every single [Forth][] implementation has its own idea of how to go about things despite standardization efforts - in keeping with this, this library has its own idiosyncrasies.

+## Other documentation

+Apart from this file there are other sources of information about the
+project:

+The manual pages can be consulted:

+* [forth.1][]
+* [libforth.3][]

+As can the code, which is small enough to be comprehensible:

+* [libforth.c][] (contains the core interpreter)
+* [libforth.h][] (contains the API documentation)

+And the forth startup code:

+* [start.4th][]

+The startup code is well commented and shows how the core interpreter is extended to a more function [Forth][] environment.

 ## Using the interpreter

-*main.c* simple calls the function *main_forth()* in *libforth.c*, this function initializes a [FORTH][] environment and puts the user in a [REPL][] where you can issue commands and define words.
+*main.c* simple calls the function *main_forth()* in *libforth.c*, this function initializes a [Forth][] environment and puts the user in a [REPL][] where you can issue commands and define words.
 See the manual pages for list of command line options and library calls.
 All commands are given using [Reverse Polish Notation][] (or RPN),